Paying and Persuading: Introduction

 Taking seriously the interaction between paying and persuading raises several new questions.
 What is the optimal way to combine information and transfers in a one-shot or a repeated interaction?
 When the principal and agent interact repeatedly, what can be said about the trade-off between using future information and future payments to motivate the agent?
 Since information generation is free, is it ever profitable to dynamically withhold information as a way to incentivize Receiver?
 What is the value of repeated interaction when the principal has access to both tools, and how does it compare to the one-shot game?

 This paper studies dynamic contracting where Sender can both flexibly manipulate information and offer payments to Receiver.
-Formally, I consider a model where a principal (Sender) privately observes a Markovian state and then provides information and contingent transfers to an agent (Receiver) who chooses a perfectly monitored action in each period.
-Sender can commit to the entire path of transfers and information, conditioning payments and persuasion today based on anything in the past history.\footnote{For example, Uber writes the algorithm for, and publicizes, their dynamic reward structure simultaneously, committing to rewarding drivers in the future for past performance.} Information and transfers thus have an intertemporal component: they can be used immediately to change behavior today, but can also be used in the future as a reward for changes in behavior today as a form of dynamic compensation.
+Formally, I consider a model where a principal (Sender) commits to (1) provide information about a Markovian state and (2) a contingent transfer rule prior to an agent (Receiver) choosing a perfectly monitored action in each period.
+Sender can commit to the entire path of transfers and information, conditioning payments and persuasion today based on anything in the past history.\footnote{For example, Uber writes the algorithm for, and publicizes, their dynamic reward structure simultaneously, committing to rewarding drivers in the future for past performance.} Information and transfers thus have an intertemporal component: while payments can occur immediately to change behavior today, they can also be leveraged in the future as a dynamic reward.
 Thus, when seeking to motivate Receiver, Sender must balance the use of information and transfers both within each period and across time.

-My main result is a general backloading theorem that sharply characterizes the tradeoff between optimal information and transfers in Sender's dynamic contracting problem.
+My main result is a striking backloading theorem that characterizes the tradeoff between optimal information and transfers in Sender's dynamic contracting problem.
 Formally, Theorem \ref{t: transfers as last resort} constructs an optimal contract where, if transfers are ever used, Sender has already committed to fully reveal the state at all continuation histories, i.e. committed to relinquishing their informational advantage at every point in the future.
 This characterization applies for any Sender or Receiver stage-game payoffs, discount rate, and law governing the Markov chain, and thus speaks generally to the way information and transfers trade off against one another in dynamic contracts.
-Theorem \ref{t: transfers as last resort} can be interpreted as a sequencing argument: giving Receiver information tomorrow must always be weakly as efficient as simply paying Receiver today, and hence there is an optimal strategy where payments are made on the path of play only once information is exhausted as a dynamic incentive instrument.
+Theorem \ref{t: transfers as last resort} can be interpreted as a sequencing argument: jointly paying and persuading Receiver tomorrow must always be weakly as efficient as only paying Receiver today, and hence there is an optimal contract where payments are made on the path of play only once information is exhausted as a dynamic incentive instrument.